Welcome to the

 William Voris Archaelogical Site

-Nestled between these the Meeting House to the South and Bird Homestead to the North, are the original foundations of what we now call the William Voris Archaeological Site.
+Nestled between the Meeting House to the South and Bird Homestead to the North, are the original foundations of what we now call the William Voris Archaeological Site.
 An African American saloonkeeper and entrepreneur, William Voris owned and operated this land beginning in 1841, along with his mother and son.
 It was unusual and therefore, historically significant, for African Americans to own property before the Civil War, let alone achieve financial prosperity.
 In July 2024, we are conducting the third and final phase of the archaeological dig we started 4 years ago.
 Once completed, we will have enough information to create a self-guided walking tour of the Voris property, complete with interpretive signs telling the story of this important member of 19th century Milton Hamlet.
 There is still much for us to discover about this intrepid entrepreneur of the mid 19th century.
 To that end, we are offering research internships to High School and College students who have a passion for history and are interested in exploring a career in this space.
 If you are interested in participating in an internship, please email us at savethebird@icloud.com

 Meeting House Rental